 Diatonic Modal Chords and Guitar Scales

 In modern time and usage, the Ionian Mode is the same as the Diatonic Major mode.

 Dorian Mode (II)

-The Phrygian mode is the old D mode in the Ancient Greek modes and has become the D mode in the middle age.
+The Phrygian mode is the old D mode in the Ancient Greek modes and has become the E mode in the middle age.
 Characteristic note= b2

 Characteristic note c=#4

 The Aeolian mode is also called the natural minor mode (-Nat).
 It has no leading tone.
-So the (V) degree, can not be used to resolve on its Tonic.
-Its Tritone being placed between the degree (ll) and degree (VI).
+So the (V) degree, can not be used as a dominant chord to resolve to the tonic.
+Its Tritone being placed between the degree (ll) and degree (VI) (D/Eb).